Moshood Abiola: 12 June declared Democracy Day

+Babangida admits regret

+Speaking during the release of his biography in February 2025, Babangida finally expressed regret for cancelling the 1993 elections, declaring that the elections had been free and fair, and that MKO Abiola indeed won.
+"Undoubtedly credible, free and fair elections were held on 12 June 1993....However, the tragic irony of history remains that the administration that devised a near-perfect electoral system and conducted those near-perfect elections could not complete the process. ...That accident of history is most regrettable.
+The nation is entitled to expect my expression of regret."

 Awards and honours

 Moshood Abiola was twice voted international businessman of the year, and received numerous honorary doctorates from universities all over the world.
-In 1987 he was bestowed with the golden key to the city of Washington, D.C., and he was bestowed with awards from the NAACP and the King center in the US, as well as the International Committee on Education for Teaching in Paris, among many others.
+In 1987, he was bestowed with the golden key to the city of Washington, D.C., and he was bestowed with awards from the NAACP and the King Center in the US, as well as the International Committee on Education for Teaching in Paris, France, among many other awards.